Grand River Hospital: KW Site

-History

 The KW Site of Grand River Hospital was previously known as the Berlin-Waterloo Hospital, Kitchener-Waterloo Hospital (K-W Hospital) and the K-W Health Centre.

 The K-W Hospital was founded in 1895 as a community hospital to serve the cities of Kitchener and Waterloo.
 The initial capacity of the Hospital was 70 beds.
 The Hospital expanded in 1913 and grew until 1920.
 A substantial deficit in 1919, in part due to rising costs of healthcare, made the financial situation of the Hospital unstable.
 Consequently, the Hospital almost closed in 1923.
 Kitchener and Waterloo jointly formed the K-W Hospital Commission in 1924 and the Hospital became municipally owned.

 In 1901, the Hospital established one of the first ambulance services in the province.
 In 1936, the Hospital added a pathology lab.
 K-W Hospital received accredited by the American College of Surgeons in 1943.
 In 1951, the Hospital underwent a major expansion project.
 In 1970, the Hospital expanded once again with a new maternity unit.

 As the K-W Health Centre the Hospital merged with Freeport in 1995 to form the Grand River Hospital Corporation.

 It is located on King Street West, near the Waterloo border, the Ion rapid transit light rail station and the former location of the CTV Kitchener studios.
 The Grand River Regional Cancer Centre opened at this site in 2003.